kabrau/PyImageRoi/README.md

 # PyImageRoi
-Capturing image ROI with Python and OpenCV
+Capturing image ROI (Region of interest) with Python and OpenCV<br>

-Example:
+You can capture multiple regions per image.<br>
+The regions are saved in a text file with same name of  image file.<br>
+Each line of text file is a one region.<br>
+The region is X_start, Y_start, Y_end, Y_end.<br>

+Example:<br>
+   342,   136,  1433,   781

+Command:<br>
-"python" LoadImages.py -p ../image/
+./python LoadImages.py -p ../image/

 **Left Click** mouse to start marking an area<br/>
 **Right Click** mouse to remove last area<br/>